Laaliji/Laaliji/README.md

 ## 🚀 About Me

-I'm a passionate **Software Engineer** and **AI Enthusiast** from Morocco 🇲🇦, currently pursuing my Master's degree in **Artificial Intelligence and Software Engineering** at the prestigious University of Cadi Ayyad.
+I'm a passionate **Web Developer** and **AI Engineer** from Morocco 🇲🇦, currently pursuing my Master's degree in **Artificial Intelligence and Software Engineering** at the prestigious University of Cadi Ayyad.

 ### 🎯 Current Focus
 - 🔭 **Academic Journey**: Second-year Master's student specializing in AI and Software Engineering